Change the data source for a workbook, data model, or element

 You can change the data source used by an entire workbook or data model, or change the data source used by a specific data element.
+When changing the data source for a document or element, you can change to a different connection, or change to a different data source in the same connection, such as sourcing data from another table in the same warehouse.

 For example, you might build a workbook with data sources from a test data connection to reduce load on a production database while you experiment and create calculations.
 When you're ready to publish and share the workbook with your team or organization, you can replace the test data sources used by the workbook with production data sources.